 |Sellforte||Web Developer||✅||✅||✅||✅||❌||Although throughout the whole process it was clear that I was looking for a part-time position, eventually they rejected my application because they wanted someone full time and with more hands-on experience in their technical stack.|

 |Habyt||Full-Stack Engineer||✅||✅||✅||✅||✅||I received an offer and I accepted it.|

-- Throughout the six months of job hunt, I screened like a thousand job offers.
+- Throughout the six months of the job hunt, I screened like a thousand job offers.
 There were almost no part-time web developer jobs offered.
 Several hundreds of open positions were posted to the HackerNews thread Ask HN: Who is hiring?
 (June 2022).
 Only a few percent of them were part-time positions.
-See my reflection on part-time work why this is insane.
+See my reflection on part-time work and why this is insane.

 - My application got rejected six times (33%) because they wanted someone full-time.
 In two of these cases, I would have received an offer if I was open to full-time.
 Five times (27%) companies thought another candidate had a better matching profile.
 Finally, six times (33%) I never heard back from the company about my application.